AdhamEmad97/django-sql-explorer/docs/install.rst

     EXPLORER_CONNECTIONS = { 'Default': 'default' }
     EXPLORER_DEFAULT_CONNECTION = 'default'

-Finally, run migrate to create the tables:
+Run migrate to create the tables:

 ``python manage.py migrate``

+Finally, you will have to serve the static files for the explorer app.
+You can do this by running ``npm install`` and then ``npm run dev`` to start the

 You can now browse to https://yoursite/explorer/ and get exploring!